Jacques Coitier

 Jacques Coitier (c.
 1430 – 22 October 1506) was a French doctor.
-He was chief physician to Louis XI of France and president of the Chambre des comptes.
+He was chief physician to King Louis XI and president of the Chambre des comptes.

 Coitier was born at Poligny, Franche-Comté.
 His name is spelled in several ways, most often Coictier (the spelling used by Victor Hugo in his novel The Hunchback of Notre-Dame), but also Coittier, Cotier, Coytier or Coctier.
-An analysis of his signatures by Achille Chereau has allowed Coitier to become the standard spelling - this was the name cited most often in medical annals.
+An analysis of his signatures by Achille Chereau has allowed Coitier to become the standard spelling — this was the name cited most often in medical annals.
 He died in Paris.